-When you are given over 40 pomegranates to go to town with, you get to explore everything about this glorious fruit.
+When you are given over 40 pomegranates to play with, you get to explore everything about this glorious fruit.
 Luckily, my family loves pomegranate in any form, whether straight up, cooked, baked or juiced.

 If you ever enjoyed fresh pomegranate juice, you know it is pretty incredible.
 And with all these pomegranates we wanted to find out which method was the best and produced the least amount of waste.